jansu-dev/Jan-blog/docs/en/english/03vantage_english/3-12scenario_culture.md

     c.
 Somewhat and slightly are more common in formal speaking.
     d.
 People often use not quite with sure, right, true, clear and certain.

-4. Use `Yeah, no` to agress with someone and then make a comment of your own.
+4. Use `Yeah, no` to agree with someone and then make a comment of your own.
     a.
 Yeah : you're talking/ I agree with you.
     b. no : no, that's not good.